6 Sources

 Source: Android Authority

-Chris Curry MD, Oura's clinical director of women's health, explained the practical application: "If someone asks, 'Why has my cycle suddenly become irregular, and is that something to worry about?'
-Oura Advisor can walk them through what's typical, what their data may be showing, and what would be most helpful to surface in conversations with their provider"
+.
+Chris Curry, Oura's clinical director of women's health and a board-certified obstetrician and gynecologist, explained that the tool aims to help users prepare for medical appointments: "If someone asks, 'Why has my cycle suddenly become irregular, and is that something to worry about?'
+Oura Advisor can walk them through what's typical, what their data may be showing, and what would be most helpful to surface in conversations with their provider"2

 4